JachinShen/jachinshen.github.io/about.md

 permalink: /about/
 ---

-# About

 I am a student majoring in Computer Science and Technology at SJTU.
+I have attended RoboMaster 2017, 2018, 2019 and ICRA 2019 RoboMaster AI Challenge.

 ## RoboMaster